Northwest-Mathematics/nwm-NHRA-update/README.md

 For background on PROMETHEE methods in MCDA see https://www.cin.ufpe.br/~if703/aulas/promethee.pdf

-The method takes as inputs a set of weightings given by decision makers (DM's) to each criteria and constructs a partial ordering of alternatives where $a\geq b$ if $a$ is at least as "preferable" to $b$.
-In our case the relation is $a$ is at least as at risk to floods as $b$.
+The method takes as inputs a set of weightings given by decision makers (DM's) to each criteria and constructs a partial ordering (https://en.wikipedia.org/wiki/Partially_ordered_set) of alternatives where $a\geq b$ if $a$ is at least as "preferable" to $b$.
+In our case an example of the relation is $a$ is at least as at risk to floods as $b$.
 In the literature around this it seems this partial ordering is called _outranking_ and such methods _outranking methods_.
 The basic idea is the resulting partial ordering captures domain expert opinion on alternatives.
 From the partial ordering alternatives can be analyzed and ranked (ordered).

 It should be noted that such a partial ordering actually defines a directed graph on the alternatives.